-As a Councilmember, he works towards his vision by advocating to fund public education and public transportation, early childhood programs, libraries, recreation, human services, housing and economic development.
-Thanks to countless hours spent in the outdoors, on foot and on bike, Hans is also a dedicated environmentalist and works hard to enhance the integrity and differing characters of Montgomery County’s rural, suburban and urban areas.
+As a Councilmember, he works towards his vision by advocating for public education and public transportation, early childhood programs, libraries, recreation, human services, housing and economic development.

-Hans was a senior advisor for AARP before joining the County Council, an organization that he has worked closely with throughout his career.
+Hans was a senior advisor for AARP before joining the County Council.
 A nationally recognized leader on Social Security, Hans played a pivotal role organizing the Democratic coalition that stopped President Bush from privatizing Social Security.
 Tom Matzzie, of MoveOn.org, called Hans “one of five people in the country most responsible for protecting Social Security from George Bush.”

-Hans may be best known, however, for his work as National Youth Vote Director for Obama for America, where he was a key early staffer on President Obama’s 2007 primary election campaign.
-Starting with the landslide turnout of young voters in the Iowa Caucus and continuing through the Maryland primary, Hans helped young voters raise their voices for change.
-Hans was also instrumental in forming the Montgomery County and Maryland for Obama operations, bringing the new politics of the Obama campaign home to his community, where it thrives today as Organizing for Action.
+Hans is also known for his work as National Youth Vote Director for Obama for America in 2007/2008.
+Starting with the landslide turnout of young voters in the Iowa Caucus and continuing through the Maryland primary, Hans helped young voters raise their voices for change by electing Barack Obama.

 In the 2004 election, Hans served as political director for Rock the Vote, as the group registered nearly a million young voters and broke new ground in online political engagement.
-He organized a Democratic presidential candidates debate with CNN, an advocacy campaign promoting the young adult health insurance option (which he later brought to the Obama campaign), and guided the organization’s strategy, including the controversial media campaign on the military draft that rocked the 2004 presidential election.
+He organized a Democratic presidential candidates debate with CNN, an advocacy campaign promoting the young adult health insurance option (which he later brought to the Obama campaign and which became a key provision of Obamacare), and guided the organization’s strategy, including a controversial media campaign on the military draft that rocked the 2004 presidential election.

-Hans and his wife Angela, along with their young sons, Henry and Travis, live in Takoma Park, and are members of the MCCPTA.
-They love the community life that years of citizen engagement and great government has made possible in Montgomery County.
+Hans and his wife Angela, along with their two sons, Henry and Travis, both MCPS students, live in Takoma Park.
+They love the community life that is available to residents of Montgomery County.